Correlation

 Connections to Machine Learning

 With covariance and correlation established for random vectors, we are now prepared to study the most important multivariate distribution in statistics and machine learning.
-In the next part, we introduce the multivariate normal distribution, whose shape is entirely determined by a mean vector and a covariance matrix.
+We next introduce the multivariate normal distribution, whose shape is entirely determined by a mean vector and a covariance matrix.